-Academic Learning Center: The Academic Learning Center provides free course-based tutoring to all currently enrolled students at Texas A&M University-San Antonio.
+All currently enrolled students at Texas A&M University-San Antonio can utilize the Academic Learning Center for subject-area tutoring.
+The Academic Learning Center provides free course-based tutoring to all currently enrolled students at Texas A&M University-San Antonio.
 Students wishing to work with a tutor can make appointments through the Brainfuse online tutoring platform.
 Brainfuse can be accessed in the Tools section of Blackboard.
-You can contact the Academic Learning Center by emailing tutoring@tamusa.edu, calling (210) 784-1307, or visiting the Central Academic Building, Room 202.
+You can contact the Academic Learning Center by emailing tutoring@tamusa.edu, calling (210) 784- 1307, or visiting the Central Academic Building, room 202.
+Online tutoring is also available for after hours and weekend assistance.

+Counseling/Mental Health Resources

-Counseling and Mental Health Resources: As a college student, there may be times when personal stressors interfere with your academic performance and negatively impact your daily functioning.
+As a college student, there may be times when personal stressors interfere with your academic performance and negatively impact your daily functioning.
 If you are experiencing emotional difficulties or mental health concerns, support is available to you through the Student Counseling Center (SCC).
-To schedule an appointment, call (210) 784-1331 or visit Madla 120.
+To schedule an appointment, visit our website, call 210-784-1331 or visit Madla 120 between the hours of 8:00 AM and 5:00 PM.

 All mental health services provided by the SCC are free and confidential (as the law allows).
 The Student Counseling Center provides brief individual and group therapy, crisis intervention, consultation, case management, and prevention services.
-For more information on SCC services, visit <https://www.tamusa.edu/studentcounseling>.

-Crisis support is available 24/7 by calling the SCC at (210) 784-1331 (select option "2" after hours).
+Crisis support is available 24/7/365 by calling the SCC at 210-784-1331 or through the TELUS student support App.

-Additionally, the [TELUS Student Support App](#) provides a variety of mental health resources including support for in-the-moment distress, an anonymous peer-to-peer support network, mental health screenings, podcasts, and articles to improve your mental wellbeing.
+The [TELUS Student Support App](#) provides a variety of mental health resources to include 24/7/365 support for in the moment distress, crisis support, an anonymous peer-to-peer support network, mental health screenings, podcasts, and articles to improve your mental wellbeing.

+Emergency Preparedness

-Emergency Preparedness: JagE Alert is Texas A&M University-San Antonio's mass notification.
+JagE Alert is Texas A&M University-San Antonio's mass notification system.
 In the event of an emergency, such as inclement weather, students, staff and faculty, who are registered, will have the option to receive a text message, email with instructions and updates.
-To register or update your information, visit <https://tamusa.bbcportal.com/>.

-More information about Emergency Operations Plan and the Emergency Action Plan can be found here: <https://tamusa.edu/about-us/emergency-management/>.

-Download the SafeZone App (<https://safezoneapp.com/>) for emergencies or call (210) 784-1911.
+To register or update your information visit the [Jag E Alert System website](#).
+You can access more information about [Emergency Operations Plan and the Emergency Action Plan on our website](#).
+Download the [SafeZone App](#) for emergencies or call (210) 784-1911.
 Non-Emergency (210) 784-1900.

-Financial Aid and Verification of Attendance: According to the following federal regulation, 34 CFR 668.21: U.S. Department of Education (DoE) Title IV regulation, a student can only receive Title IV funds based on Title IV eligibility criteria which include class attendance.
+Financial Aid and Verification of Attendance

+According to the following federal regulation, 34 CFR 668.21: U.S. Department of Education (DoE) Title IV regulation, a student can only receive Title IV funds based on Title IV eligibility criteria which include class attendance.
 If Title IV funds are disbursed to ineligible students (including students who fail to begin attendance), the institution must return these funds to the U.S. DoE within 30 days of becoming aware that the student will not or has not begun attendance.
-Faculty will provide the Office of Financial Aid with an electronic notification if a student has not attended the first week of class.
-Any student receiving federal financial aid who does not attend the first week of class will have their aid terminated and returned to the DoE.
+Faculty will provide the Office of Financial Aid with an electronic notification if a student has not attended by the published Census Date (the first week of class).
+Any student receiving federal financial aid who does not attend prior to the published Census Date (the first week of class) will have their aid terminated and returned to the DoE.
 Please note that any student who stops attending at any time during the semester may also need to return a portion of their federal aid.